anwtn/functions-on-k8s/README.md

     }
 }
 ```

 Replace `<YOUR-CONNECTION-STRING-HERE>` with the value of `echo $storageAccountConnectionString`.
 Note that the name of the connection string `ReviewQueueConnectionString` corresponds to the connection name stored against the queue trigger.
 If you build now the warning should go away.
-Note that these instructions apply to running the application in `VS Code`.

 To quickly test that the function now runs, use: